bitnami/charts/bitnami/grafana/README.md

 It is strongly recommended to use immutable tags in a production environment.
 This ensures your deployment does not change automatically if the same tag is updated with a different image.

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

+## Persistence

+The [Bitnami Grafana](https://github.com/bitnami/bitnami-docker-grafana) image stores the Grafana data and configurations at the `/opt/bitnami/grafana/data` path of the container.

+Persistent Volume Claims are used to keep the data across deployments.
+This is known to work in GCE, AWS, and minikube.
+See the [Configuration](#configuration) section to configure the PVC or to disable persistence.